borttappat/dotfiles/README.md

 My dotfiles Repo where I put stuff I want to use on multiple machines.
-Currently setting up a NixOS system and will do so for the forseeable future.
+Currently setting up a NixOS system and will do so for the foreseeable future.

 Welcome!